Khulna Government Mohila College

-Khulna Govt.
-Girls College is a well known college in Khulna, Bangladesh.
-It has Higher Secondary School Certificate, Degree Pass course, Honors courses and also 2 years Masters courses.
+Khulna Government Mohila College is a women's college in Khulna, Bangladesh.
+It offers Higher Secondary School Certificates, bachelor's degrees (ordinary and honours) and master's degrees.
 It's one of the oldest girls college in Khulna.

 History

-Khulna Govt.
-Girls College was established on 18 July 1940 as an Intermediate College as Rajendra Kumar Girls' College found by Roy Bahadur Mahendra Kumar Ghosh.
-Then in 1964, its added Degree (Pass) and Honours course.
+The college was established on 18 July 1940 as Rajendra Kumar Girls' College.
+It was founded by Roy Bahadur Mahendra Kumar Ghosh as an Intermediate College.
+In 1964, it added Degree (Pass) and Honours courses.

 Course

-In 1961, HSC level was opened, then 1964 Degree(Pass) and Honours course also open.
-Master's Preliminary and Master's Final course also open in 1993.
-The course and subject as below:
+In 1961, the HSC level was offered.
+In 1964, Degree (Pass) and Honours courses were added.
+Master's Preliminary and Master's Final courses were established in 1993.